UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 System administrators are presented with several options to control user permissions through the UKCloud Portal.
 The information below is intended as a brief guide to which permissions are applied using each setting.

 > [!NOTE]
-> For further details in relation to managing My Calls users, please see [*How to manage My Calls users] (ptl-how-manage-my-calls.md).
+> For further details about managing My Calls users, see [*How to manage My Calls users*](ptl-how-manage-my-calls.md).

 ## User is admin?